 In particular, \eqref{max bayesian simple point prob} is a special case of \eqref{posterior expected loss} when $\rho\(\theta_M, \theta_{H}\) = 1 - \mathds{1}\(\alpha_{H} \geq \alpha_{M}, \beta_{H} \leq \beta_{M}\)$.
 It is also possible to explore more general loss functions.
 For example, we may weight the loss of replacing $\theta_H$ by $\theta_M$ by the distance between $\theta_H$ and the machine ROC curve:

 where $\Vert\cdot\Vert$ is the Euclidean norm.
-Intuitively, the farther a human FPR/TPR pair $\theta_H$ is form the ROC curve, the smaller the loss (or the larger the benefit) of replacing it with a \textit{dominating} point on the machine ROC curve.
-Alternatively, we can replace the distance from $\theta_H$ to the ROC curve by the distance of each $\theta_M$ to the complement of the set of FPR/TPR points that dominate $\theta_H$, and use instead the loss function:
+Intuitively, the farther a human FPR/TPR pair $\theta_H$ is from the ROC curve, the smaller the loss (or the larger the benefit) of replacing it with a \textit{dominating} point on the machine ROC curve.
+Alternatively, we can replace the distance from $\theta_H$ to the ROC curve by the distance of each $\theta_M$ to the complement of the set of FPR/TPR points that dominate $\theta_H$, and use the loss function:

-The Euclidean distance from the machine ROC curve may also not fully capture the disutility of not replacing a human FPR/TPR pair $\theta_H$ that lies under the machine ROC curve.
-For example, a diagonal ROC curve corresponds to a completely random decision making process without using any feature information.
-Similarly, a ROC curve below the diagonal can be generated by a decision rule that counteracts against the propensity score, i.e, one that awards rather than penalizes mis-classification errors.
-Taking these considerations into account, the loss of replacing a human FPR/TPR pair $\theta_H$ below the diagonal line with a dominating $\theta_M$ along the machine ROC curve can be specified to zero, or an a priori chosen negative number.
-We can also adopt a convention of normalizing the loss to be $1$ when $\theta_M$ does not dominate $\theta_H$, i.e., when $\alpha_M \geq \alpha_H$ or $\beta_M \leq \beta_H$.
+The Euclidean distance from the machine ROC curve may also not fully capture the loss of not replacing a human FPR/TPR pair $\theta_H$ that lies under the machine ROC curve.
+For example, a diagonal ROC curve corresponds to completely randomized decision making without using feature information.
+Similarly, a ROC curve below the diagonal can be generated by a decision rule that awards rather than penalizes mis-classification errors.
+These considerations suggest that replacing a human FPR/TPR pair $\theta_H$ below the diagonal line with a dominating $\theta_M$ along the machine ROC curve should not entail losses.
+We can adopt a convention of normalizing the loss to be $1$ when $\theta_M$ does not dominate $\theta_H$, i.e., when $\alpha_M \geq \alpha_H$ or $\beta_M \leq \beta_H$.